info@irishfoodawards.com087 902 9329

 Blas Backyard – Online

-In 2020 and 2021 when we could not be together in person we moved The Backyard at Blas online.
-It remained a dedicated space to meet fellow producers, a place to gain knowledge and find support for your business.
+The Blas Backyard is a dedicated space to meet fellow producers, a place to gain knowledge and find support for your business.

-We know have both an in person Backyard event, kindly supported by Bank of Ireland and an online programme supported by Taste4Success.
+The Blas Backyard is kindly supported by Bank of Ireland and an online programme supported by Taste4Success.

-We have seem how much our finalists producers benefitted from a little advance preparation through our online sessions and we want to continue in that theme of preparation for success with another great online line up in 2023.
+We have seen how much our finalists producers benefitted from a little advance preparation through our online sessions and we want to continue in that theme of preparation for success with another great online line up in 2025

-These workshops will take place online from the 7th—15th of September and are exclusively for finalist producers at Blas na hÉireann 2023.
+These workshops will take place online from the 8th – 10th of September and are exclusively for finalist producers at Blas na hÉireann 2025.
 We encourage you to sign up to this year’s events online, ahead of attending the events in Dingle.

 The focus of the workshops will be on what you, as a finalist, can do to make the most of this opportunity.
 It will be a wonderful chance to not only hear from the experts but to make first contact with fellow finalists as well.